mozilla/fx-private-relay/docs/translations.md

 ### Identifying Available Plans and Prices

 The user's region determines what premium plans are available.
-The API sends this data from [/api/v1/runtime_data][].
-The website adjusts content based on availability in the user's region.
+The API sends this data in [/api/v1/runtime_data][].
+The front end adjusts content based on availability in the user's region.

 The subscription platform (version 2) uses [Stripe][].
 A [Stripe product][] represents